CAADO/DH-liberalism-W2/notes.md

 I read the two Bethman articles in order that they are on the instructions: 2018 followed by 2012.
 This seemed something of a waste, since the 2018 paper already spends time summarising the 2012.

+download time for ana is almost an hour on the present internet, which is pretty painful.

+I attempted to just move onto the next task but that needs ana as well.

+Next section: APIs.
+I... think I know how to do this?

+Yep, it's all working well until...
+I need ana again.

+Next step involves downloading more things, things being the two R packages.
+Well, see you in a a couple hours Git, I'm getting a beer or something.